ChrisHaPunkt/logplease/README.md

 *logplease* does two simple things: output log messages to the console and/or to a file (Node.js only) and display the log messages with nice colors.
 Inspired by [log4js](https://github.com/stritti/log4js) and [debug](https://github.com/visionmedia/debug).

 ## Features
-- Log messages to stdout or a file
+- Log messages to stdout, a file and Graylog Server (HTTP-GELF)
 - Customize the log messages
 - Log levels
 - Colors!